JimGalvan/SessionSpyre/DEPLOYMENT_FIX.md

 ## Solution

-We've created two special migrations that will automatically fix the database schema without any manual intervention:
+We've created a special initial migration that will run before any other migrations to ensure the necessary tables exist:

+1. `0001_initial_fix.py` - Creates the essential tables before any other migrations run
-1. `0008_fix_missing_tables.py` - Creates any missing tables that should have been created by earlier migrations
+2. `0008_fix_missing_tables.py` - Creates any remaining tables that should have been created by earlier migrations
-2. `0009_fix_migration_records.py` - Ensures all migration records are properly recorded in the django_migrations table
+3. `0009_fix_migration_records.py` - Ensures all migration records are properly recorded in the django_migrations table

 ## Deployment Steps

 1. **Deploy the updated code** to Railway.com with these new migrations included

-2. **The migration will run automatically** when Railway's deployment process executes the standard migrate command
+2. **The migrations will run automatically** when Railway's deployment process executes the standard migrate command

 3. **No manual SQL execution is required** - everything is handled in the migration files